 Does the book need to be printed by Momento Pro?

 No. It can be printed via any method or service.
 Should you wish to print a copy with Momento Pro a 40% discount is available for Award entries.
+Orders must be placed by 5.00pm AEST on 17 December (in Australia) or 5.00pm Wellington time (in New Zealand).
 Details and due dates here.

 Can the book include images by more than one photographer?